Wscats/omil/README.md

         use: [{
             loader: require.resolve('omil'),
             options: {
               // Use in development, You should remove in production
-                sourceMaps: 'both'
+              sourceMaps: 'both',
+              // Config babel plugins for async, await and other many features
+              plugins: [
+                [
+                  "@babel/plugin-transform-runtime",
+                  {
+                      "absoluteRuntime": false,
+                      "corejs": false,
+                      "helpers": true,
+                      "regenerator": true,
+                      "useESModules": false
                   }
+                ]
+              ]
+            }
         }],
-        // Or you can use eno-loader
+        // Or you can use eno-loader or omil directly
         // use: ['eno-loader']
         // use: ['omil']
     }]